JayKearney/personal-budget-calculator/README.md

 - Javascript:
   - Calculation returning an "Error is Naan" despite of ParseInt function. .value was missing from the electricity field.
+  - Background image not appearing when site was deployed.
+Fixed it by entering a relative path instead of absolute.

 ## Deployment